nkoder/random-tiles/README.md

 - [x] user can show/hide tiles labels
 - [x] user can change rows and column number of next tiles arrangement
 - [ ] tiles arrangements uses tiles regarding amount of tiles of every type
-- [ ] user can define number of columns but number of rows depends on tiles amount
 - [x] user can swap selected tiles
 - [ ] user can save and restore tiles arrangement
+- [ ] user can see bathroom border on top of arrangement
+- [ ] user cannot define rows and columns number, but all available tiles are drawn using as many rows as is needed to fit them all; number of columns depends on bathroom size
 - [ ] users see how many tiles of every type left not used in arrangement
 - [ ] user cannot enter invalid values
 - [ ] user can choose between two tiles sets: 1x1 and 2x1; pattern for 2x1 tiles is brick-like